Rate-Distortion Theory in Coding for Machines and its Application: Rate-Distortion Theory for Machines

 Note the added subscript to $D_X$, denoting the difference in the numerical values of the average distortion at the input and in the set $\mathbfcal{D}^*_T$.
 These values are generally different due to $X$ and $T$ being different RVs and may be in completely different scales or units, depending on the RVs themselves and the distortion metrics $d_X$ and $d_T$.

 Similarly, we can define equivalent sets for some intermediate representation $Y$: $\mathbfcal{R}_T(D_Y;Y)$ and $\mathbfcal{D}^*_T(D_Y;Y)$\footnote{In some cases we may also consider the intermediate representation as our target giving us $\mathbfcal{D}^*_Y(D_X;X)$.}.
 We observe the $X$-optimal distortion set and note the following: if $|\mathbfcal{D}^*_{T}(D_X;X)|>1$, then two (or more) indistinguishably optimal solutions (in terms of input rate-distortion) will perform differently at the task output.
 In other words, even though one such distribution may perform better at our desired task, we have no way of preferring it over other solutions when looking only at the input distortion.
-Of course, this is also true for the $Y$-optimal distortion set as well.
+Of course, this is true for the $Y$-optimal distortion set as well.
 Although this is a clear advantage of the supervised approach, we show next that there are further benefits compared with the unsupervised approach.

 Consider a situation where we have some way to pick the best alternative in terms of task distortion from our $X$-optimal (or $Y$-optimal) compression methods.
-We show next that even under these conditions, optimising directly at the task remains no worse in terms of rate-distortion. \begin{theorem} For a given input distortion $D_X>0$, and the corresponding lowest possible task distortion achievable by an $X$-optimal approximation, $D_T^{min} = \min \mathbfcal{D}^*_{T}(D_X;X)$, the minimal achievable rate of the supervised approach is upper-bounded by the input rate-distortion (for the corresponding distortion values).
+We show next that even under these conditions, optimising directly at the task achieves no worse rate-distortion performance. \begin{theorem} For a given input distortion $D_X>0$, and the corresponding lowest possible task distortion achievable by an $X$-optimal approximation, $D_T^{min} = \min \mathbfcal{D}^*_{T}(D_X;X)$, the minimal achievable rate of the supervised approach is upper-bounded by the input rate-distortion (for corresponding distortions).
 Formally:

 \end{theorem} All of this also holds when using an intermediate representation for optimising our coding scheme, directly resulting in the following. \begin{corollary} For a given distortion $D_Y>0$ measured at an intermediate representation $Y$, and the corresponding lowest possible task distortion achievable by a $Y$-optimal approximation, $D_T^{min} = \min \mathbfcal{D}^*_{T}(D_Y;Y)$, the minimal achievable rate of the supervised approach is upper-bounded by the intermediate-representation rate-distortion (for the corresponding distortion values).
 Formally: